What is Structural Glass?

 The Importance of Experience

-With an in-house installations team with a dedicated mastic division, experienced contract managers and a long and extensive history of structural glass detailing and design IQ Glass really are the first choice for architects and designers looking to create a frame-less, structural glass assembly.
+With an in-house installations team with a dedicated mastic division, experienced contract managers and a long and extensive history of frameless glass detailing and design IQ Glass really are the first choice for architects and designers looking to create a frame-less, structural glass assembly.

 Popular Structural Glass Installations